TrainWeb.org Facebook Page

 Cripple Creek & Victor Railway 0-4-0T 3 built by H.K.
 Porter in 1927 for the Compania de Minerales y Metales in South Africa.
 It was sold to Singing Rails, Incorporated in Boulder, Colorado in 1964 and moved to the Cripple Creek & Victor in 1971.
 This was the engine which pulled our train.

-The train is being readied for its next trip.
-We walked down to Cripple Creek Candy and Variety store.
+The train was being readied for its next trip.

-The third train of the day is returning to Cripple Creek.
+The third train of the day returning to Cripple Creek.

 Our train running by our photo location as the fourth train of the day.

 The Colorado Midland Railroad tunnel in which I was in once in a camper when my father drove through it.
-Next we head to Garden of the Gods.
+Our next destination was Garden of the Gods.

 RETURN TO THE MAIN PAGE